StefanFabian/qml_ros_plugin/README.md

 Please be aware that this loses some of the semantic information that the type of a message would normally provide.

 Currently, has support for the following:
+Logging, Publisher, Subscriber, ImageTransportSubscriber, Service::call, ActionClient, TfTransform, ros::package and querying topics

-**Note:** For full examples including ROS init calls and shutdown handling checkout the examples directory.
+**Note:** For full examples including ROS init calls and shutdown handling checkout the examples directory or the [documentation](https://qml-ros-plugin.readthedocs.io/en/latest/index.html).

 ### Logging
 Logging is now supported and correctly reports from which qml file and line the message came!